Supporting Lupus Treatment With ECMO - Mailinh's Story

 How Can ECMO Help?

-“It can be used as a bridge to recovery,” explains Jared Beller, MD, a heart surgeon here at UVA Health.
+“It can be used as a bridge to recovery,” explains Jared Beller, MD, a heart surgeon at UVA Health.
 We often call ECMO a "bridge" because it buys your care team time to treat the main problem while keeping you stable.
 “If someone has an opportunity to recover from the acute process that's causing their heart or lungs to fail, then they would be a good candidate for ECMO.
 Similarly, if they are not going to recover and they'd be able to receive a transplant, they would also be a good candidate.
-But there's certainly a lot of factors that go into it.”
+But there are certainly a lot of factors that go into it.”

 It works through a three-step process:

-- Small tubes are placed into large blood vessels to bring blood out of your bod
+- Small tubes are placed into large blood vessels to bring blood out of your body

 - Your blood goes into a special filter that acts like an artificial lung, adding fresh oxygen and removing carbon dioxide